-- 4.2 A number of sub-committees were instituted as the database and renal centre participation developed, particularly for data analysis and interpretation for the Annual Report.
+- Association for Clinical Biochemistry and Health and Social Care Commissioners. - 4.2 A number of sub-committees were instituted as the database and renal centre participation developed, in particular for data analysis and interpretation for inclusion in the Annual Report.
 Further specialised panels may be developed for publications and the dissemination of UKRR analyses. - 4.3 The Scottish Renal Registry sends data to the UK Renal Registry for joint reporting and comparison. - 4.4 The return of English, Welsh and Northern Irish data to the EDTA-ERA Registry will be through the Renal Registry.
 The Scottish Renal Registry already sends data directly to the EDTA-ERA Registry. - 4.5 A paediatric database has been developed in collaboration with the UKRR.
-The two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide age range. - 4.6 Close collaboration has been achieved with the NHS Blood and Transplant organisation giving joint benefits.
+The two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide age range. - 4.6 Close collaboration with NHS Blood and Transplant gives joint benefits.
 Data aggregation and integration has led to joint presentations and publications.
-The description of the entire patient journey in RRT by this means is a source of continuing insight and usefulness. - 4.7 The retention of patient identifiable information, necessary in particular for the adequate tracing of patients, has been approved by the Care Quality Commission's National Information Governance Committee (NIGC).
-This is renewed on an annual basis along with audit of the information governance arrangements within the UKRR through completion of the Connecting for Health Toolkit.
+The description of the entire patient pathway in RRT by this means is a source of continuing insight and usefulness. - 4.7 The retention of patient identifiable information, necessary in particular for the adequate tracing of patients, has been approved by the Health Research Authority's Confidentiality Advisory Group (CAG).
+This is renewed on an annual basis along with audit of the information governance arrangements within the UKRR through completion of the Health and Social Care Information Centre's (HSCIC) Information Governance Toolkit.